dataobservatory-eu/greendeal/content/home/slider.md

         position: center
         color: '#555'
         brightness: 0.7
-        media: slides/tour/Reprex-NLAIC-2022-background.webp
+        media: slides/slider/Reprex-NLAIC-2022-background.webp
       link:
         icon: fa-solid fa-right-to-bracket
         icon_pack: fas
         text: Check Out Our Observatories!
         url: ../#observatories
     - title: Learn R With Our Team
       content: 'Participating in open source is often a highly collaborative experience.
 We’re encouraged to create in public view, and we’re incentivize to welcome contributions of all kinds from people around the world.
-This makes the practice of open source as much social as it is technical. [&#9755; slides](http://localhost:4321/slides/learnr-with-reprex)'
+This makes the practice of open source as much social as it is technical. [&#9755; slides](/slides/learnr-with-reprex)'
-      align: right
+      align: left
+      color: black
       background:
         position: center
         color: '#333'
-        brightness: 0.5
+        brightness: 0.3
-        media: welcome.jpg
+        media: slides/slider/rmd_example.webp
       link:
         icon: fa-solid fa-right-to-bracket
         icon_pack: fas